skip to main content

 I love Target for so many things, but their Up & Up Fragrance Free Baby Wipes are sadly not one of them.
 With a 12 out of 20 performance score, these wipes are large and thick-ish, but they lacked an effective surfactant, making them pretty bad at cleaning.
 Most times I felt like I was simply “pushing” the poop around my son’s bottom rather than actually cleaning it.

 WaterWipes Original Wipes get a lot of props in the parenting world for being 99.9 percent water-based and are often advertised as the best baby wipes for newborns.
 And while I love them for cleaning dirty faces, I do not love them for cleaning poopy butts.
+The other major complaint (from both me and the parents we heard from in our poll): they're hard to get out of the package.
 WaterWipes scored a 12 out of 20 on my scale and the wipes felt flimsy and lacking a good cleaning agent.
 They’re also on the more expensive side with a unit cost of around six cents each.

 The Wrap Up: How to Find the Best Baby Wipe for You